Marcelo-A-Carrillo/album-cover/README.md

 # Album Cover Page

 # Description
-This is a html page excersise challenge from The Flatiron School.
+This is a html page exercise challenge from The Flatiron School.

 # Contact
 Marcelo A. Carrillo